-A migraine is a common type of headache that may occur with symptoms such as nausea, vomiting, or sensitivity to light.
-Many people feel a throbbing pain on one side of their head.
+A migraine is a common type of headache.
+It may occur with symptoms such as nausea, vomiting, or sensitivity to light.
+In many people, a throbbing pain is felt only on one side of the head.

 Migraine headaches can be triggered by certain foods.
 The most common are: